jamescherti/minimal-emacs.d/README.md

 (elpaca `(,@elpaca-order))

 ;; Optional: Install use-package support
-;; If you enable elpaca-use-package, some packages, such as Vertico, ;; may require modifications.
+;; If you enable elpaca-use-package, some use-package definitions, such as ;; Vertico's, may need modifications.
 See the following discussion for details:
 ;; https://github.com/jamescherti/minimal-emacs.d/issues/54
 ;;
 ;; (elpaca elpaca-use-package